Astraponotus: Classification

 Astraponotus was first described in 1901 by Florentino Ameghino, based on teeth fossils.
 The type species, Astraponotus assymetrum, comes from Eocene terrains known as Gran Barranca, in Patagonia (Argentina).
-The area was later was nicknamed capas Astraponotenses ("Astraponotus layers" in Spanish) due to the abundance of the peculiar fossils of this animal.
+The area was later nicknamed capas Astraponotenses ("Astraponotus layers" in Spanish) due to the abundance of the peculiar fossils of this animal.
 Other species were described later (for example, A. dicksoni and A. holdichi), but always based just on the remains of the teeth and jaws.
-A a nearly complete skull was not described until 2010, which has allowed hypothesis of the phylogenetic relationships of this animal more precisely.
+A nearly complete skull was not described until 2010, which has allowed hypothesis of the phylogenetic relationships of this animal more precisely.